 How do I make my manifesto?

-• Your manifesto should be eye catching, easy to read (don’t make your font too small) and should include a photo of you, and information about how to vote.
+- Your manifesto should be eye catching, easy to read (don’t make your font too small) and should include a photo of you and some information on your prior relevant experience

 Where do I submit my manifesto?

-We have provided candidates with a form to submit their manifesto this is due by 12:00pm midday on the 19th February.
+We have provided candidates with a form to submit their manifesto this is due by 12:00 (midday) Monday 17 February.
 Late submissions are not accepted unless with agreement of the independent returning officer.

 Where do I submit my ballot photo?